deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/getting-started.md

 Your site will be currently setup using our example app.

-If you don't already have an Falcon Client app in a code repository you'll need to create one [link here].
+If you don't already have an DEITY PWA Frontend app in a code repository you'll need to create one [link here].

 You repository should have the `client` folder in its `root` directory.

 :::note Do you have an Enterprise account?
-If you have an Enterprise account your **Falcon Server** instance should also be in the same code repository. with `client` and `server` directories in the root.
+If you have an Enterprise account your **DEITY Middleware** instance should also be in the same code repository. with `client` and `server` directories in the root.
 :::

 ### i.
 Accessing our NPM packages

-To access our private packages you'll need to use your **NPM Token** and **NPM Username**, this can be found from the `Falcon Client` tab.
+To access our private packages you'll need to use your **NPM Token** and **NPM Username**, this can be found from the `DEITY PWA Frontend` tab.

 You can log into [deity.npm.io](https://npm.deity.io/) to view these pacakges.